zVexXy/survive/README.md

             alvo = hrp
         end
     end
-    if alvo then moverAte(alvo) end end
+    if alvo then moverAteEvitarArmadilha(alvo) end end

--- ESP
 function criarESP(target, color)
     if not target then return end
     local esp = Instance.new("BillboardGui")